hyperdashio/hyperdash-sdk-py/README.md

 ## Usage

 The Hyperdash SDK requires a valid API key in order to function.
-Luckily, the `hyperdash login` (if you already have an account) and `hyperdash login` (if you do already have an account) will automatically install one for you.
+Luckily, the `hyperdash login` (if you already have an account) and `hyperdash signup` (if you don't) commands will automatically install one for you.

 If you'd rather manage your API key manually, then review the "API Key Storage" section below.